What Are Sealants?

 Put simply, a sealant is a preventive measure than can be taken to help reduce your risk of developing cavities in your teeth.
 It is a thin coating that acts as a barrier between your molars and unwanted bacteria and leftover food.
 Think of it as an umbrella or raincoat for your teeth!
 While sealants are certainly not an alternative or replacement to everyday brushing and flossing, they can work in conjunction with your oral health care regimen to help keep your mouth clean and cavity free!

 Getting sealants is a quick, easy, and completely painless procedure.
-They can be applied and set in one simple visit to Advanced Dental Arts’ Tampa office.
-During your trip, Dr. Susana Kulangara will clean and dry your mouth, then apply a gel to roughen the surface of your tooth, which helps the sealant bond to the tooth.
+They can be applied and set in one simple visit to Advanced Dental Arts’ Tampa, Wesley Chapel, Citrus Park, Carrollwood, Lakeland, and New Port Richey offices.
+During your trip, Dr. Susana Kulangara or one of our highly qualified associates, will clean and dry your mouth, then apply a gel to roughen the surface of your tooth, which helps the sealant bond to the tooth.
 Then, the gel is rinsed and your tooth is dried again before the sealant is applied.
 A special light is used to harden the sealants and within a few minutes, you are good to go!
 Sealants are typically clear, which helps Dr. Susana Kulangara monitor the health of that tooth without obstruction.